Short Films

-Logline: Set in 1984, two British South Asian our anxious about their first professional boxing bout.
-One is from a Hindi family and the other boxer from a Sikh family.
-Both are feeling uneasy with the backdrop of the troubling escalating in India.
-Sometimes the beginning of any fight is the pinnacle of fear where love and desire often find a way to break through.
+Set in 1984.
+Two British born South Asian men are anxious about their first professional boxing bout.
+One is from a Hindu family and the other boxer from a Sikh family.
+Both are feeling uneasy with the backdrop of the troubles escalating in India.
+Sometimes the beginning of any fight is the pinnacle of fear where just momentarily love and desire often find a way to break through and an unexpected encounter is witnessed.

 Left or Right (2024) | Writer

-Logline: A queer couple decide to take their first visit together to visit the local Gurdwara.
-What they expect is both transformative, surreal and an awakening they do not expect.
+A queer couple decide to take their first visit together to the local Gurdwara and have the dilemma on which side to sit when they are gender fluid.
+What happens is both transformative, surreal and an awakening they do not expect.

 Homesick (2023) | Writer

-Logline: A coming out experience for a first-year University student travelling back, homesick, from Brighton University to Birmingham.
-Through an accidental chance encounter with a fellow passenger on the train, hope is restored, and feelings of acceptance and not being alone transform.
-Sometimes all that is needed is a small glimmer of hope for a chance encounter.
+Set in 1990.
+A coming out experience for a first-year University student, who is homesick and travelling back from Brighton University to Birmingham.
+Through an accidental chance encounter with a fellow passenger on the train, hope is restored, isolation is reduced, and we are seen and witnessed.
+Sometimes all that is needed is a small glimmer of hope, to let us know we are not alone.

 The Wandering (2023) | Writer

-Logline: A Sikh Indian male in his 50’s, leaves his house to look for the place where he and his late partner first met.
-He has been holding on to a secret that has been weighing him down.
+A Sikh Indian male in his 60s, leaves his house to look for the place where he and his late civil partner first met.
+He is holding on to a secret and is consumed by guilt.
 Whilst sitting on his own in the bar he shares a few drinks with first a younger Indian man and then a younger White British man.
-Sometimes a chance encounter, when we are not judged and listened to, is all that we need to feel less isolated.
+Sometimes the past memories we have are enough to keep us connected to our loved ones, whilst the present memories are slipping away.

 Stage Plays